Authentication in the Nebius AI Cloud API

 In the command, specify the copied authorized key ID and the service account ID.
 Also, specify the current path to the `private.pem` file created earlier.

-The token expires five minutes after its creation.
-The lifetime is short because the JSON Web Token is only used to create an access token.
+The JWT is based on the RS256 signing algorithm and expires five minutes after its creation.
+The lifetime is short because the JWT is only used to create an access token.

-1. To exchange the JSON Web Token for an access token, send the following API request:
+1. To exchange the JWT for an access token, send the following API request:

 ```bash theme={null}